Find Affordable College Courses

 Concentrations Within Homeland Security, Law Enforcement & Firefighting

-The following homeland security, law enforcement and firefighting concentations are available at Michigan State University.
+If you plan to be a homeland security, law enforcement & firefighting major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Michigan State University.
 Some of these focus areas may not be available for your degree level.

 Concentration Annual Degrees Awarded